 Yale’s first-rate business curriculum and depth of knowledge in finance provide a foundation for your aspirations.
-You’ll also draw on the full power of Yale University and our network of graduates in the field, as you gain the elevated perspective to see the big picture that enables you to be a leader.
+You’ll also draw on the full power of Yale University and our network of graduates in the field, as you gain an elevated perspective to see the big picture that enables you to be a leader.

 "The business of asset management demands a whole set of MBA skills.
-For instance, any asset management company is exquisitely dependent upon selecting people of high integrity to handle investors’ money, and so their futures.
+For instance, any asset management company is fundamentally dependent upon selecting people of high integrity to handle investors’ money, and so their futures.
 How do you find and retain the right people?
 How do you identify and meet client’s needs?
 How should services be priced?
 You’re constantly dealing with innovations from your competitors, as well as the drumbeat of information technology and shifting regulatory requirements.”

 —William N. Goetzmann, Faculty Director, Asset Management, & Edwin J. Beinecke Professor of Finance and Management Studies

-Alongside the integrated core curriculum, in your first year, you will increase your grasp of big ideas and trends in investments by participating in the Colloquium on Asset Management Leadership, a series of candid talks with leaders of major investment funds, heads of hedge funds, policymakers, and other people shaping the field.
+Alongside the integrated core curriculum, in your first year, you will increase your grasp of big ideas and trends in investments by participating in the Colloquium on Asset Management, a series of candid talks with leaders of major investment funds, heads of hedge funds, policymakers, and other people shaping the field.
 In addition, you will build your network and benefit from the perspectives and experiences of classmates from all facets of the industry.

 In the second year, you deepen your expertise.
 You take a slate of advanced business and management courses, and a series of deep explorations of topics in asset management.
 These courses are taught by experts from the School of Management, drawing on the leading academic expertise of the International Center for Finance, and other parts of the university.
-A capstone course structured around major challenges in asset management will deepen your learning and link back to the essential business skills taught in the core.

 Asset Management Courses